Vyral/base-template/_posts/2018-11-16-were-thankful-for-your-support.md

   - Real Estate
 excerpt: >-
   With the holiday season right around the corner, we wanted to reach out and send you a message of thanks.
-Stay tuned to hear my full message.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Deepak+Gupta/Videos/2018/The+Dee+Team+-+Were+Thankful+for+Your+Support.mp4
 pullquote: